glimmer-labs/wolfi-caddy/README.md

 - Based on Wolfi Linux (cgr.dev/chainguard/wolfi-base)
 - Script for installing Caddy with modules quickly
 - Uses `add-package` by default to install Caddy, if it fails it tries with the `download API` directly, if that fails too, it builds Caddy from source using `xcaddy`
-- Adds www-data user and group by default in case you need it
 - Data and Config dirs default to `/data` and `/config` respectively, making it easier to use with volumes
 - Sets default CMD to run caddy using `/etc/caddy/Caddyfile` with `caddyfile` as adapter